ultimate-notion/ultimate-notion/README.md

 ## Credits

 To start this project off a lot of inspiration and code was taken from [hatch] and [notional].
-Ultimate Notion makes heavy use of [notional] and is a more user-friendly layer on top of it just the same way that [notional] is a layer on top of the excellent [notion-sdk-py].
+Ultimate Notion makes heavy use of [notional] and is a more user-friendly layer on top of it, just the same way that [notional] is a layer on top of the excellent [notion-sdk-py].

 ## ToDos: